j-morano/R2-V2/README.md

 Code for running **R2-V2**, the winning method of the **Generalized Analysis of Vessels in Eye (GAVE) Challenge at MICCAI 2025**, focused on artery/vein segmentation in retinal fundus images.

+R2-V2 is based on our earlier [RRWNet method](https://github.com/j-morano/rrwnet).

 ## Available models